fictjs/fict/README.md

 Fict makes that fiction layer:

 - **First-class**: you write it as straight TypeScript, not scattered across hooks and templates.
-- **Testable**: you can assert on the narrative: “given this state, the user sees this story”.
+- **Testable**: you can assert on the narrative: "given this state, the user sees this story".
 - **Versionable**: product / design can evolve the fiction without rewriting the data layer.

 > Fict’s design goal: